Do Bond Issuers Shop for Favorable Credit Ratings?

-This paper provides empirical evidence of ratings shopping among corporate bonds.
-I show that firms are more likely to obtain ratings for new issues from an agency that rated the firm favorably in the past.
-Ratings shopping is more prevalent for bonds that are more complex to rate, and during times when the Baa--Aaa spread is high.
-I also find that firms manage the number of ratings near a regulation-based threshold.
-Moreover, bonds with a shopped rating are more likely to default, but investors account for this bias and ask for higher yields for these bonds.
+I provide evidence of ratings shopping among corporate bonds.
+Firms are more likely to publish ratings from an agency that rates their bonds relatively favorably, and firms are also more likely to delay publication of any unfavorable ratings.
+This bias is strongest among junior and long-term bonds that are more complex to rate, and in times when the Baa--Aaa spread is high.
+I also show that firms strategically manage the number of ratings near a regulation-based threshold.
+Bonds with a shopping-biased rating are more likely to default, but investors account for this bias and demand higher yields for these bonds.

 Keywords: Ratings shopping, credit rating agencies, corporate bonds, regulation

 JEL Classification: G10, G14, G18, G20, G28, G30, G38

 Date posted: November 22, 2010 ; Last revised: January 30, 2016

 © 2016 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollobot1 in 0.235 seconds